GoogleChrome/web.dev/src/site/content/en/react/add-manifest-react/index.md

   </iframe>
 </div>

-To find out if all the properties are working correctly:
+To find out if all the properties are working correctly in this example:

 +  Mouse over the editor, press the **App** button, then press the **Show** button to preview the app.